-How-To Add More Air Flow In Your Hookah Session
+How to Add More Air Flow to Your Hookah

 Does it feel like you’re inhaling through a coffee stirrer?
 Are you looking for an easier way to taste your hookah flavors?

 Check out these 5 quick tips on opening up your hookah session.

 When you use hookah foil on the bowl, you’re in the driver seat of the airflow.
 The biggest factor in the foil preparation is the hole punching and it’s a very simple concept to remember.

 Too few holes will cause your bowl to become hotter than normal by restricting the air from passing through the shisha.

 A large amount of evenly placed holes will give you a less restricted inhale without the harsh temperature and throat burn.

 Too many can make it difficult for your bowl to properly heat up but Tangiers smokers who like a lower heat session enjoy this set up.

 The hose that comes with your hookah may not be the best suited for your session.
 Small hookahs from the Mya series come with leather wrapped hoses, but a minor upgrade to a wider gauge hose will change your session like night to day.
 Literally.

 When we use the word gauge in our descriptions or blog, it means the diameter for the hose tube opening.
 Hookah hoses like the D-hose, Droid, and Nammor have wide gauge tubing that makes it easier to pull large clouds of smoke.